-Norway: has been involved as a facilitator since 1999 and is committed to this role so long as both sides request it.
+Norway: Norway has been involved as a facilitator since 1999 and is committed to this role so long as both sides request it.
 Norway has two comparative advantages as a facilitator of the peace process.
-Firstly it is acceptable to both sides and importantly also to India.
-It is viewed as a non-threatening and neutral intermediary.
-Secondly, Norway has a track record as a peace maker.
-For instance Solheim, Special Envoy to Sri Lanka was himself involved in the Oslo peace process.
+First, it is acceptable to both sides and, importantly, also to India.111 It is viewed as a non-threatening and neutral intermediary.
+Second, Norway has a track record as a peacemaker.
+For instance Solheim, Special Envoy to Sri Lanka, was himself involved in the Oslo peace process.

-India: as the hegemonic power in the region, India has played numerous roles in the past, from power mediator to protagonist and even spoiler.
-India's position is summarized by Dixit (2004:30) as follows: 'The Indian view is that whatever solution is found has to be within the framework of constitutional arrangements which preserves Sri Lanka's territorial unity and integrity, a logic which India applies to its own violent separatist movements in different parts of the country.'
+India: As the dominant power in the region, India has played numerous roles in the past, from power mediator to protagonist and even spoiler.
+India's position is summarized by Dixit (2004:30) as follows: "The Indian view is that whatever solution is found has to be within the framework of constitutional arrangements which preserves Sri Lanka's territorial unity and integrity, a logic which India applies to its own violent separatist movements in different parts of the country."

 Also, it is commonly assumed that India will not tolerate a model of devolution or federalism that is more far-reaching than the Union of India itself.
-India will not involve itself directly in mediation but expects to have a significant influence on the final outcome of the peace process.
+India will not involve itself directly in mediation, 113 but expects to have a significant influence on the final outcome of the peace process.
 India proscribed the LTTE following the assassination of Rajiv Gandhi and does not deal with them directly.
-There has been growing cooperation between India and the GOSL on security, intelligence, trade and aid.
-The interest
+There has been growing cooperation between India and the GoSL on security, intelligence, trade, and aid.
+The interest and involvement of Tamil Nadu has declined, though the LTTE continues to have connections with groups such as the MDMK (a political party in Tamil Nadu) and the Tamil Nationalist Movement.
+114